-We facilitate 10-week projects with weekly sessions where these women can practice making dumplings from different cultures and teach others how to make similar parcels from their own cultural experiences.
-This new approach to ESOL allows women to develop their skills and realise their potential, giving space to explore these hidden resources whilst making friends across communities along the way.
+We facilitate fixed term projects with weekly sessions where these women can practice making dumplings from different cultures and teach others how to make similar parcels from their own cultural experiences.
+This unique approach to ESOL allows women to develop their skills and realise their potential, giving space to explore these hidden resources whilst making friends across communities along the way.

 How do we keep sustainable?

-We also offer private workshops where organisations can hire us for an afternoon of dumpling folding, making, chatting and eating.
+We also offer private workshops and catering where organisations can hire us for an afternoon of dumpling folding, making, chatting and eating.

 Our dumpling funds go back into the communities, maintaining these sessions and creating further ESOL provision.